 Stolen, misused and lost prescription drugs fall into the wrong hands or end up as environmental hazards.
-That’s why the Drug Enforcement Administration launched National Drug Take Back Day.
-Twice a year, designated locations across the U.S. provide an opportunity for people to dispose of prescription drugs anonymously and safely.
-The next event takes place on April 27.
+That’s why the Drug Enforcement Administration (DEA) launched National Drug Take-Back Day.
+Twice a year, designated locations across the U.S. provide an opportunity for people to dispose of prescription drugs anonymously and safely at designated drop-off sites.
+The last event took place on April 27.

 The DEA says that the majority of abused prescription drugs are taken from a home medicine cabinet belonging to friends or family members.
 If you’re not storing and disposing of your unused opioids responsibly, they could end up furthering the opioid epidemic.
-Nearly 6 million Americans misused prescription drugs, primarily painkillers such as opioids, in 2017.
-If you drop your unneeded opioids off on Drug Take Back Day, you can help prevent someone from misusing your medication.
+Nearly 6 million Americans misused prescription drugs, primarily painkillers such as opioids.
+If you drop your unneeded opioids off on Drug Take-Back Day, you can help prevent someone from misusing your medication.

-The next Drug Take Back Day will be in the fall, but you also can go to a year-round drug disposal location on other dates.
-Year-round dropoff locations are listed in the Diversion Control Division’s controlled substance public disposal location finder.
+You also can go to a year-round drug disposal location on other dates.
+Year-round drop-off locations are listed in the Diversion Control Division’s controlled substance public disposal location finder.

 - Unused or expired prescription pills